Mirza Ali Asghar Khan Amin al-Soltan

 Mirza Ali Asghar Khan (میرزا علیاصغر خان; 6 January 1858 - 31 August 1907), also known by his honorific titles of Amin al-Soltan and Atabak, served as Prime Minister of Iran from 1887 to 1896 under Naser ed-Din Shah Qajar, from 1898 to 1904 under Mozaffar ed-Din Shah Qajar and from May 1907 until his assassination in August 1907 under Mohammad Ali Shah Qajar.

 Early life

 Ali Asghar was born on 6 January 1858.
-He was the second son of Agha Ebrahim, an influential court minister of Georgian origin.
+He was the second son of Agha Ebrahim Amin os-Soltan, an influential court minister of Georgian origin.
 When Ali Asghar was 15 years old, he began helping his father in politics.
 The next year, Ali Asghar and his father accompanied Naser al-Din Shah to his pilgrimage to the holy Shi'a cities of Najaf, Karbala, Kadhimiya, and Samarra.

 When Ali Asghar returned to his native Tehran, he was promoted to commander of the royal escort cavalry, and in the following years continued to rise to higher offices, eventually being promoted to the treasurer of the army.
 After the death of his father in 1883, he received the latter's honorific title "Amin al-Soltan" and became the Justice Minister.
 A few years later he received the title of "Atabak" and took over the post of Prime Minister.